statuspal/statuspal/README.md

 2. Run `docker-compose -f docker/docker-compose.yml build` (This will take a few minutes, but after the first time it should be quick)
 3. Run `docker-compose -f docker/docker-compose.yml run statushq /statushq/setup.sh`
-to setup the container with a default user.
+to setup the container with a default user (only needed the first time).
 4. Run `docker-compose -f docker/docker-compose.yml up statushq` to start the container, then you should be able to access the server under `http://localhost:5000`.

+If you ever change and environment variable inside of `.env` you'll need to run `docker-compose -f docker/docker-compose.yml build` again and restart your container.